xenocrat/mo2array/README.md

 ## Return values

 Returns an array of the original strings and translation strings discovered in the .mo file, or `false` if the file contents cannot be decoded.
+Optionally the class will throw exceptions in case of decoding failure.

 Strings discovered in the .mo file are returned as encoded.